 How long does recovery take after impacted tooth removal?

 Recovery varies depending on the complexity of the extraction and individual healing factors.
 Most patients experience the greatest swelling and discomfort during the first two to three days, with gradual improvement over one to two weeks.
 Soft foods, gentle oral hygiene, and following your dentist's aftercare instructions can support healing.
+Some patients return to normal activities within a few days, while others may need a little longer.
+Your dental team will provide personalised recovery guidance.

 Can an impacted tooth affect other teeth?

 Yes, in some cases.
 An impacted tooth — particularly one angled towards the adjacent second molar — can exert pressure on that tooth's root, potentially leading to root resorption over time.
 It can also create hard-to-clean areas where decay may develop on the neighbouring tooth.
+This is one reason why dental professionals monitor impacted teeth with periodic X-rays, even when they are not currently causing pain.

 Are impacted teeth more common at certain ages?